M0hammad-Kashif/TimeSeries-Nbs/README.md

-# this repo conatian notebook related to time series analysis.
+# this repo contians notebooks related to time series analysis.